Concordium/concordium.github.io/source/testnet/guides/run-node.rst

       *Do you also want to remove saved keys?*

-   Accounts that were created for an Open Testnet are not valid on Mainnet.
-Therefore, if you have stored accounts from an Open Testnet we recommend entering **y** which will delete all account keys.
+   Accounts that were created for an Open Testnet are not valid on
+   |Net|.
+Therefore, if you have stored accounts from an Open
+   Testnet we recommend entering **y** which will delete all account keys.